twitter-archive/clockworkraven/README.md

 ### What it is not good for

-Clockwork Raven is designed for situations where **everyone who as access to the system is relatively trusted.** Because the form designer allows users to use arbitrary HTML, anyone with access to the system could execute an [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) attack and compromise the system.
+Clockwork Raven is designed for situations where **everyone who has access to the system is relatively trusted.** Because the form designer allows users to use arbitrary HTML, anyone with access to the system could execute an [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) attack and compromise the system.

-However, Clockwork Raven will not give access to users unless they are part of white-listed LDAP groups or have been explicitly grated access.
+However, Clockwork Raven will not give access to users unless they are part of white-listed LDAP groups or have been explicitly granted access.
 Users cannot create accounts for themselves.

 ## Setup